-PHYSICAL EDUCATION, HEALTH, AND SPORTS STUDIES (PK-12):.
-Total Credits: 139
+PHYSICAL EDUCATION/ SCHOOL HEALTH (PK-12) PROGRAM

-The program of study in physical education, health, and sports studies is designed to prepare teacher candidates at the undergraduate level for entry into the field of physical education and health for PK-12.
-Teacher candidates are prepared for teaching in local, regional, U.S. mainland, Department of Defense, and other schools where physical education and health are taught.
+Students graduating from this program will receive a B.S. in Physical Education/ School Health (PK-12).
+The program of study in physical education and school health is designed to prepare students at the undergraduate level for entry into the field of physical education and health for PK-12.
+Students are prepared for teaching in local, regional, U.S. mainland, Department of Defense, and other schools where physical education and health are taught.